FriendsOfTYPO3/tea/Documentation/Environment.rst

 You can run the code quality checks and automated tests locally (using a local PHP, Composer, and database) or using runTests.sh.

-To kickstart the project we suggest the usage of the `TYPO3-testing-distribution <https://github.com/oliverklee/TYPO3-testing-distribution/>`__ by Oliver Klee as development environment.
+To kickstart the project, we suggest the usage of the `TYPO3-testing-distribution <https://github.com/oliverklee/TYPO3-testing-distribution/>`__ by Oliver Klee as development environment.
 The distribution comes with a frontend, example data and predefined plugins.